rat10/nng/fragments.md

 ```
 -->

-Identification via fragment identifiers is distributive, i.e. it addresses each node of that type in the annotated graph.
+Identification via fragment identifiers is distributive, i.e. it refers to each node of that type in the annotated graph.
 An annotation of all triples in a nested graph, instead of the nested graph itself, can therefore be invoked via the triple fragment identifier, like so:

 ```turtle
 :G2 { :a :b :c .